-Wilder told Raft that Double Indemnity was not that kind of film, and set his sights on Fred MacMurray.
+Wilder told Raft that Double Indemnity wasn’t that kind of film, and set his sights on Fred MacMurray.

-MacMurray was also reluctant to star in such a lurid film, having solidified his reputation as a the good, boy next door type in light comedies.
-Like Barbara, he worried that “people aren’t going to like me if I kill somebody’s husband.”
+Fred MacMurray was also reluctant to star in such a lurid film, having solidified his reputation as the good, boy next door type in light comedies.
+Like Barbara, Fred worried that “people aren’t going to like me if I kill somebody’s husband.”
 But Wilder thought the boyish, likeable quality MacMurray had in spades would make Walter Neff a sympathetic character, despite the fact that he was a murderer.
-Wilder would say that,

 “I just wanted the audience to go with Walter, to make him a murderer all right, but with redeeming features…Perhaps he’d done it, but within that murderous act there is still an element of compassion and decency.”

-Eventually, Wilder wore the reluctant Fred down, partly because he gave Fred confidence that he could stretch himself in such a difficult role, and partly because he used the same ploy on Fred that he’d used on Barbara: he told Fred that Barbara would accept the Phyllis role if Fred played Walter.
-And as Fred would say,
+Eventually, Wilder wore the reluctant Fred down, partly because he gave Fred confidence that he could stretch himself in such a difficult role, and partly because he used the same ploy on Fred that he’d used on Barbara: Billy Wilder told Fred that Barbara would accept the Phyllis role if Fred played Walter.
+And, as Fred would later say:

 “There being nobody, then or now, whom I respect more, not only as an actress but as a person, I said ok.”

-Wilder now had his two leads, and he already knew who he wanted for the Barton Keyes role.
-Keyes was the moral compass of the film, the character who would keep the Production Code Administration off Billy Wilder’s back.
-Wilder needed an actor who could deliver the morality of the film—that murderers don’t prosper—without being heavy-handed.
+The actor Wilder had in mind could deliver the moral message of the film—that murderers don’t prosper—without being heavy-handed.
 There was no one else in town but Edward G. Robinson for the part.

 Like Stanwyck and MacMurray, Eddie was initially reluctant to accept a role in Double Indemnity, but for an entirely different reason: he would be playing the third lead.

-If you remember from my post on Kid Galahad, Robinson literally had it written into his contract that he would only play the lead in a film.
-Flash forward to the fall of 1943, and Eddie, pushing 50, was forced to rethink a few things when it came to his career expectations.
+It was literally written into Edward G. Robinson’s contract that he would only play the lead in a film.
+But in the fall of 1943, Eddie was pushing 50, and found it necessary to reassess some of his career expectations.